This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 1. Visit Jeff’s Burgers, Dogs & Shakes

 It may look like your standard diner on the outside and inside, but bite into a burger, and you’ll realize that Jeff’s is no ordinary fast food joint.
-The burgers are flavorful and are fully customizeable.
+The burgers are flavorful and are fully customizable.
 You may even find yourself ordering a not-so-ordinary sandwich from their specials– like a mahi-mahi sandwich.
 Definitely get the fries– which you can watch being made on-demand (no frozen potatoes here)– and treat yourself to a shake.
 John swears by the chocolate one, but I gulped my Oreo shake down in what is probably a very embarrassing amount of time.
 The hype is real.
 Don’t pass this one by.

-2. Check out milspouse-owned businesses
+2. Check out Jacksonville, NC’s milspouse-owned and veteran-owned eateries

-4. See the Lejeune Memorial Gardens
+4. See Jacksonville, NC’s Lejeune Memorial Gardens

 I will be really honest: When I saw we were going to visit the gardens, I was skeptical.
 We had lived next to a Civil War battlefield for three years and within a stone’s throw of D.C.
 These “gardens” were probably going to be lame.
 Right?